December 2nd, 2020

 When thinking about data as a raw material to spur radical transformations to people’s live experience – it is important to consider how this value is communicated.
 The use and sharing of personal data is human rights-parallel, and the ‘wrong’ kind of incentives or value articulation may commodify individuals data – which would not be theoretically dissimilar from commodifying individuals themselves.

 Some of these questions are not mere challenges as much as they are design choices that require a level of ethical deliberation to decide upon – they are also incredibly context-specific.
 Another cooperative that attended the Deep Dive, for example, works to empower gig workers with free analytical insights that then also help inform local governance decisions.
-In the case of this cooperative, the board always has a majority of the cooperative – since it is locked into the bylaws and locked into member registrations, this control acts the primary interest-preserving guardrail for members.
+In the case of this cooperative, the board always has a majority of the cooperative – since it is locked into the bylaws and locked into member registrations, this control acts as the primary interest-preserving guardrail for members.

 On the incentive front – this cooperative for gig workers also offered that within their model, gig workers receive dividends on the sale of their data insights to external agencies.
 In this scenario – when considering commodification of peoples’ data – it can be argued that massive companies already use their gig workers’ data to generate huge value.
-However, the value from the aggregate remains largely with the companies, effectively offering only a trickle down value to the workers.
-So, rather than ‘wrong’ financial incentives, such a structure is envisioned by the cooperative as redistributing existing financial value of this data to the workers that generate it to begin with.
+However, the value from the aggregate remains largely with the companies, effectively offering only a trickle-down value to the workers.
+So, rather than ‘wrong’ financial incentives, such a structure is envisioned by the cooperative as redistributing the existing financial value of this data to the workers that generate it, to begin with.
 Further, by sharing with government agencies – workers are able to contribute to the larger value of their data to inform societal challenges, instead of receiving individual undervalued compensation from large companies.

-On the matter of participation, for those running this cooperative it was interesting to find that gig workers typically know their earning patterns are manipulated by algorithms – often resonating that “I have a theory about it, and how I can change the outcomes.”
+On the matter of participation, for those running this cooperative, it was interesting to find that gig workers typically know their earning patterns are manipulated by algorithms – often resonating that “I have a theory about it, and how I can change the outcomes.”
 They want the digital tools to understand their data, and to gain more from it as a community of workers beyond what is afforded to them under large companies.

 ‘Who is the collective?’ : Decolonising data governance discourse

-This Deep Dive also raised pertinent questions surrounding the language, power dynamics and cultural nuances of data protection and management discourse.
+This Deep Dive also raised pertinent questions surrounding the language, power dynamics, and cultural nuances of data protection and management discourse.
 When we think about cooperatives as the ‘individual opting into a collective for common good,’ how are we defining this ‘good’?
 How many collectives are out there, who is defining the collective and where is the space for the marginalised, the more vulnerable within data envisioned as a collective?
 If one does not weigh these questions, how can one move toward a truly equitable data economy – one that does not end up appealing to systemic concepts that have harmed vulnerable communities.

-A purely individualist vision of the data economy holds the risk of weaponisation against minorities or vulnerable communities.
+A pure individualist vision of the data economy holds the risk of weaponisation against minorities or vulnerable communities.
 Notions of ‘greater good’ have historically ignored minorities, and it is important to protect these communities from opting into their own oppression through a possibly utilitarian conception of data governance.
 As such, Eurocentric technology and data governance solutions must be rethought in a way that empowers oppressed communities rather than adding another layer to existing disadvantages.
 Further, a lot of the marginalised members of a cooperative may have epistemic disadvantages even if they are part of a collective governance group.
 There is certainly a need to empower individuals in the data economy, but this restructuring must involve weaker sections as well – without oppressing them further or structurally infantilising their agency.

 In closing, perhaps the need of the hour is larger than what may be considered ‘a group of people deciding for many others.’
-Perhaps newer conceptions of democratic data governance must seek to empower not just ‘citizenry at large,’ but look to add complexity to the concept of citizenry and ask who has agency within it.
+Perhaps newer conceptions of democratic data governance must seek to empower not just ‘citizenry at large,’ but look to add complexity to the concept of the citizenry and ask who has agency within it.
 How can we use data and unlock its value to address a challenge as old as time – meaningfully bridging the gap for the vulnerable sections of our society?